zerofill/Sniper-Solana/README.md

 # Do Not Use This Repo

-I do not recommend using this repo, as it will a lot of mistakes
+I do not recommend using this repo, as it will have a lot of mistakes

-# This code is priginally from this repo, so use that:
+# This code is origionally from this repo, so use that:
 https://github.com/snipe-it-com/solana-sniper-bot

 # Sniper Bot (Poc)